IOPConnect

-As such, we are building our capacity to shape the debate on matters important to our members and the wider physics community in academia and business across the UK and Ireland in order to influence and drive impact.
-This is enabling a more systematic way to create an ongoing programme of impact projects.
+As such, we are building our capacity to address the most important physics topics to our members and the wider physics community in academia and business across the UK and Ireland in order to influence and drive impact.
+This means developing an ongoing programme of high-impact projects informed by community priorities.
+These impact projects complement the longer-term policy goals of our R&D blueprint and aim to provide specific near-term insight and action to make a difference.

 Who should get involved